andycpu/shippit-challenge/README.md

 │   77: resource "google_cloud_run_service" "service" {
 `

-- in your new repo, add a new repository variable "GCP_PROJECT_ID" for the repo.
-It's value has to be your GCP project ID.
+- in your new github repo, add these repository variables with their respective values (go to settings, secrets and variables, actions):
+    - GCP_PROJECT_ID (this youn find in the GCP console of your project)
+    - GCP_WORKLOAD_IDENTITY_PROVIDER (you can get its value by running this command "terraform output -raw workload_identity_provider_name".
+It should look like this: projects/81273812738712/locations/global/workloadIdentityPools/github-actions/providers/github)
+- once this is done, you can push your changes to main branch in your repo.
+This should trigger the ci/cd pipeline (as GitHub action) which will do the following:
+    - build the docker image
--
+    - push it to artifactory
+    - deploy the image to cloud run